-We have come a long way in the world of computing.
-From having computers that fill up entire rooms or buildings while performing relatively basic actions to having complex machines that literally fit in our pockets and palms, this advancement has been nothing short of breathless.
+We have come a long way in the world of technology and computing.
+From having computers that fill up entire rooms or buildings while performing relatively basic actions to having complex machines that fit in our pockets and palms, this advancement has been nothing short of breathless.
 With an emphasis placed on speed and efficiency, computers and the applications running on these computers have been tailored to ensure optimal use of resources, be these resources hardware or software resources.
-These optimization efforts, over time, have gradually pushed us to the cutting edge technologies we have today, and although this is more physically evident in computer hardware transition over time, it is perfectly mirrored in modern software development methodology.
+These optimization efforts, over time, have gradually pushed us to the cutting-edge technologies we have today, and although this is more physically evident in computer hardware transition over time, it is perfectly mirrored in modern software development methodology.

 Containers and Docker

 A container represents an independent piece of software that houses application code alongside all its dependencies as a single unit.
-This single unit is a light-weight, isolated, self contained environment, which means the application can run quickly and reliably, independent of the computing environment that houses it.
-Containerized software is achieved when independent parts of an application, or entire applications, are packaged in a self contained unit (a “container”) alongside everything they need to run and maintain successful execution.
+This single unit is a lightweight, isolated, self-contained environment, which means the application can run quickly and reliably, independent of the computing environment that houses it.
+Containerized software is achieved when independent parts of an application, or entire applications, are packaged in a self-contained unit (a “container”) alongside everything they need to run and maintain successful execution.

 The container already has everything it needs within itself, and as such, does not rely on the host operating system for any of these resources.
 This abstraction allows containers to run virtually anywhere, provided there is a container engine/runtime in place.

 However, as with all software applications, applications running inside containers also need to be monitored.
-Monitoring software applications is essential to keeping these applications healthy, ensuring proper resource optimization and improving overall performance.
+Monitoring software applications is essential to keeping these applications healthy, ensuring proper resource optimization, and improving overall performance.
 This may be done through the collection of metrics that tell you how well or how poorly your application is performing, or application logs providing details of everything happening in your application at any given time.

 This is fairly straightforward with traditional software applications, but with the extra abstraction involved with containers, one might assume that it is more difficult to monitor containerized applications.

-This assumption, however, is definitely not the case when it comes to monitoring Docker containers.
-Docker provides a wide array of monitoring options out of the box, either using its Docker Stats api or allowing for the installation of monitoring agents into running containers, all of which provide monitoring capabilities with minimal effort.
+This assumption, however, is not the case when it comes to monitoring Docker containers.
+Docker provides a wide array of monitoring options out of the box, either using its Docker Stats API or allowing for the installation of monitoring agents into running containers, all of which provide monitoring capabilities with minimal effort.
 Also, Docker’s sheer popularity has fueled integration efforts with most major monitoring and alerting software.

 Monitoring Docker containers can be easy if you choose the right tools.
 MetricFire provides easy integrations with Docker so you can manage your Docker containers.
 To find out more about monitoring Docker, get onto a demo with the MetricFire team and we'll help you set up your Docker monitoring.
-You can also sign up for a free trial and try out Hosted Prometheus and Grafana on your own!
+You can also sign up for a free trial and try out Hosted Graphite and Grafana on your own!